 Provides opportunities for students in the MD/PhD program to read, interpret, synthesize, and present literature in translational science to peers and faculty.
 The journal topics specifically focus on translational research appearing in the highest impact scientific journals.
+Evaluation:

-Evaluation: Students are evaluated for attendance, participation and presentation skills.
+Students will be evaluated for attendance, participation and presentation skills.
 Grading is Satisfactory / Unsatisfactory.

-APPENDIX H: EVALUATION OF JOURNAL CLUB PRESENTATION
+APPENDIX G: EVALUATION OF JOURNAL CLUB PRESENTATION